 Finally!
 This took me about three weeks to finish, way longer than I expected.
 It’s rather long, consisting of three main parts.
 Sadly my ebook didn’t have proper chapter markers, so it was all a bit confusing.
 At some point I thought I had accidentally gotten a compilation of the first three books in the series, but no – it’s just a pretty long book and not always the most easy read.
-It was very good thought, and I’m already on the second book in the series, intending to finish the entire original series (six or eight books, depending on who you ask).
+It was very good though, and I’m already busy with the second book, intending to finish the entire original series (six or eight books, depending on who you ask).

 I’ve wanted to read Dune for years, but never got to it.
 I think I’ve seen parts of the 1984 movie by David Lynch when I was very young and some scenes have been stuck in my head for my entire life.
 Other than that, I only knew that Dune was a sci-fi epic and thus something I would probably enjoy.
 I was pumped when I heard about Denis Villeneuve directing a modern adaptation, as everything I’ve seen him do has been pretty stellar.
 However, I really want to try and read the books first in cases like this.
 The recent Corona-related delaying of the movie probably allows me to actually manage to do that with Dune.

 After seeing the first trailer for the new movie I was not particularly hyped.
 It looked pretty much as I expected it to, but as I hadn’t yet read anything I could not relate a lot to what’s shown.
 And I already know that Denis Villeneuve can make a damn fine looking movie.